-By 7th grade I could scratch out a Peanuts character, now that would be Spiderman or Anime, Disney, Pixar.
+By seventh grade I could scratch out a Peanuts character; now that would be Spiderman or anime, Disney, Pixar.
 That kind of graphic confidence and mimicry passed for drawing in grade school and high school.
 Copying and drawing aren’t the same thing.
-I didn’t know that so drawing looked like magic to me.
+I didn’t know that, so drawing looked like magic to me.

 I just kept moving towards what was appealing and the drawings became themselves.

 There is an idea that artists are supposed to know what they are doing.
 In Japan artists asked me, “What is your intention?”
 I have very little intention.
 My hand tells me what’s worth doing by what it leaves on the page.